Frequently Asked Questions

 We are not a licensed care facility or a group home.
-We serve individuals with mild intellectual and development disabilities (I/DD), a population who are underserved, who are in the gap between living independently on their own and needing a care facility.
+We serve individuals with mild intellectual and development disabilities (I/DD), a population who are under-served, who are stuck in the gap between living independently and needing a care facility.
 We are a Christ-centered living community designed to meet the unique needs of individuals who have the skills to live on their own, but still need light support.
 Individuals rent a room and share common spaces and have the support of a Resident Assistant (RA) living alongside them in the home.

 How many residents will live in each home?

 Home sizes may vary depending on the location.
-Our goal is to have multiple roommates (up to 5) for the purpose of social engagement and growth.
+Our goal is to have multiple roommates (3-4) for the purpose of social engagement and growth.
 Each home will have a Resident Assistant, someone who lives there as a mentor and will guide residents as needed.
 The Resident Assistant will also coordinate the home’s dinners, activities and cultivate a family/caring atmosphere of cooperation and responsibility.

 Is my son/daughter ready to live at Homes Giving Hope?

 Our living community is designed for independent living with light support.
 Our homes accommodate those who are able to provide for their own self-care needs, prepare basic meals, self-administer medications, along with other basic life skills.
 Email [email protected] to complete readiness questions that will guide you in deciding whether your son/daughter is at a level of independence that would allow him/her to be successful at Homes Giving Hope.

 What if I am unable to afford the monthly rent and service fee?

 While our ministry is developing, we are asking that individuals and families who are interested be able to meet the established financial obligations.
 As our ministry grows there may be an opportunity and resources to help fill this financial gap.